mmar0/ITEC-621-Group-Project/README.md

 The core of this project focuses around the dataset provided from the Kaggle dataset: Where it Pays to Attend College (https://www.kaggle.com/wsj/college-salaries) created by the Wall Street Journal.
 Those csv files are as follows degrees-that-pay-back.csv, salaries-by-college-type.csv, salaries-by-region.csv.
 The data on college costs were found on the website www.collegedata.com.

 R scripts will be added eventually and listed here along with basic premise of the script.

+Excel/CSV files will be added eventually and listed here along with basic premise of the script.